Obesity in the Middle East and North Africa: Israel

 Obesity rates in Israel are below the average for OECD nations, with an obesity rate of 14% for adults in 2009.
 Socioeconomic status was one factor that impacted overweight and obesity percentages, particularly for women.
 Women in lower classes were four times as likely to be overweight or obese as women in upper classes.
 Only 20.2% of the entire population reported that they exercise for twenty minutes or more three times a week.

-The frequency of exercise among the Jewish Israeli population was twice as high as that for the Arab population.
-Men and women of Jewish descent are less likely to be of an unhealthy weight than Arab men and women.

 Lebanon

 23.4% of boys and 19.7% of girls were overweight in 1996.
 Among university students at Lebanese American University in 2008, more male students were overweight or obese than female students.
 37% of males were overweight and 13.6% were obese, while 13.6% of females were overweight and 3.2% were obese.

 The current trend towards obesity is influenced by more than the shift from traditional Mediterranean to fast food.
 Individuals who had a low level of education, were non-smokers, and had a family history of obesity were more likely to have an unhealthy body weight.
-Although females at the Lebanese American University were more likely to snack between meals than their male counterparts, they are more motivation to be thin than males due to sex differences in physical attraction.
+Although females at the Lebanese American University were more likely to snack between meals than their male counterparts, they have more motivation to be thin than males due to sex differences in physical attraction.